CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

-# Exercise 4: Using GitHub Copilot Chat to generate ARM and Terraform code with Copilot
+# Lab 4: Using GItHub Copilot to generate ARM & Terraform Templates

 ### About GitHub Copilot Chat and Visual Studio Code